freeCodeCampLisbon/eventos/basic-react/tutorial-step1.md

 ## Step 1: Start with a mock, and break the UI into a component hierarchy

-According to our **Thinking in React** guide, before we actually code, we start with a mock.
+According to our [Thinking in React](https://reactjs.org/docs/thinking-in-react.html) guide, before we actually code, we start with a **mock**.
 This is true for building React apps, but it is generally a good practice to create a mock before coding!

 ### What the mock?!